Popular Culture - 2020-21 Graduate Catalog

 Master's candidates are required to pass a written departmental comprehensive examination in order to complete the requirements for graduation.
 Candidates are responsible for mastering the content of a core reading list provided to them at the beginning of their academic program, as well as that of the required core courses listed above.

 THESIS AND NON-THESIS OPTIONS

-The MA degree is offered under Plan 1: Thesis Option or Plan II: Non-thesis Option.
+The MA degree is offered under Plan I: Thesis Option or Plan II: Non-thesis Option.

 Plan I: An MA thesis is required.
 Up to six semester hours of credit for thesis research (POPC 6990) can be applied toward the degree.

-Candidates select the members of their individual advisory committee in close consultation with the Popular Culture Graduate Coordinator.
+Candidates from both Plan I and Plan II select the members of their individual advisory committee in close consultation with the Popular Culture Graduate Coordinator.
 Each committee includes a chair from within the Department of Popular Culture and at least one other faculty member from within the Department.
 An optional third member can be from within or outside the Department of Popular Culture.
 All members of the committee must have Graduate Faculty Status.
 In the case of the Plan I-thesis candidates, the committee advises and approves the thesis.
-In the case of the Plan II-non-thesis candidates, the committee prepares and evaluates the oral examination over the candidate's area of specialization.
+In the case of the Plan II-non-thesis candidates, the committee advises, approves, and evaluates the project.
 Students are expected to have created their committee by no later than the end of the second semester in residence in the program.